 What Are The Different Types Of Life Insurance?

 There are two types of life insurance: term and permanent.
-Term only protects you for a set period, while permanent is lifelong coverage.
+The term only protects you for a set period, while permanent is lifelong coverage.

 What is Term Life Insurance?